fluidity-money/passport.superposition.so/README.md

 ```

 So, a create balance would have the nonce of 0, and be created using `keccak256(address .
-0 . nano timestamp)`.
-A split balance would have 1, and be of the form `keccak256(previous hash
+0 . millisecond timestamp)`.
+A split balance would have 1, and be of the form
-.
+`keccak256(previous hash .
 1 . excess amount)` and so on.

 ## User stories